Segmensation/segmensation-docs/source/usage/analyze.rst

 Other
 -----
-THis segment contains the option to create and save a greyscale histogram for an image.
+This segment contains the option to create and save a greyscale histogram for an image.